The erector spinae is a main troublemaker when it comes to low back pain.

 The picture displays the pain pattern of Trp X6.

 Trigger points in the longissimus thoracis can refer pain to the buttocks as well as to the iliac crest.

 The upper trigger points of these muscles refer mostly pain to the …

-If the erector spinae muscle is too tight or contains tender or trigger points it may limit certain movements or make them highly unpleasant.
+If the erector spinae muscles are too tight or contains tender or trigger points, they may limit certain movements or make them highly unpleasant.